 Peanut butter and banana

-Experiment with different nutbutters e.g. peanut butter, almond butter, cashew butter etc.
+Experiment with different nut butter, e.g. peanut butter, almond butter, cashew butter etc.

-Add different nuts and seeds to really boost the fibre
+Add other nuts and seeds to boost the fibre

 tsp of cocoa powder or add some chocolate chips